itsBaffled/BFObjectPooling/README.md

 	- `UUserWidget`
 	- `UObject`

+- Supports UObject ownership of the pool so no more reliance on Actors which is great for subsystems (Unless the pool is UserWidget type, you must set the owner as a player controller.)

 - Comes with **7** built in generic classes that are ready for use with lots of easy examples for implementing your own U/A unreal classes
 	- Generic Projectile Actor
 		- Supports Static Mesh, Niagara VFX system and Different collision shape types (Sphere, Box, Capsule) with dynamic runtime changing of the mentioned